plutec/shutterFW/README.md

 - Button Down -> GPIO 5

 # Firmware configuration
 When you flash the device the first time.
-It creates an Access Point with name MIESPITO.
+It creates an Access Point with name SHUTTERFW_XXXXXX.
 You must connect to it with password "fibonacci" and navigate to http://192.168.4.1:8080

 Configure the WiFi parameters and other also and restart the device to connect to your wifi.

-After that, navigate to the IP that your router give to the device and configure it in: http://<ip>:8080
+After that, navigate to the IP that your router give to the device and configure it in: http://<IP>:8080

 # TODO List
 - [X] Integration of KingArt Q4 Curtain